micropython/micropython/docs/esp32/general.rst

 For your convenience, some of technical specifications are provided below:

 * Architecture: Xtensa Dual-Core 32-bit LX6
 * CPU frequency: upto 240MHz
 * Total RAM available: 528KB (part of it reserved for system)
 * BootROM: 448KB
 * Internal FlashROM: None
 * External FlashROM: code and data, via SPI Flash.
-Normal sizes 4MB.
+Normal sizes 4MB
 * GPIO: 34 (GPIOs are multiplexed with other functions, including external FlashROM, UART, deep sleep wake-up, etc.)
-* UART: 3 RX/TX UART (no hardware handshaking), one TX-only UART.
+* UART: 3 RX/TX UART (no hardware handshaking), one TX-only UART
-* SPI: 4 SPI interfaces (one used for FlashROM).
+* SPI: 4 SPI interfaces (one used for FlashROM)
-* I2C: 2 I2C (bitbang implementation available on any pins).
+* I2C: 2 I2C (bitbang implementation available on any pins)
-* I2S: 2.
+* I2S: 2
 * ADC: 12-bit SAR ADC up to 18 channels
 * DAC: 2  8-bit DAC
-* Programming: using BootROM bootloader from UART.
-Due to external FlashROM and always-available BootROM bootloader, ESP32 is not brickable.
+* Programming: using BootROM bootloader from UART - due to external FlashROM and always-available BootROM bootloader, the ESP32 is not brickable

 For more information see the ESP32 datasheet: https://www.espressif.com/sites/default/files/documentation/esp32_datasheet_en.pdf